Noeud: command dyacc, Noeud « Next »: command dyalog, Noeud « Previous »: Using DyALog, Noeud « Up »: Using DyALog

 -dev

-to the set of pathes used by dyalog
+path to the set of pathes used by dyalog to find files.

 -ma